publiccodenet/about/activities/member-relations/identify-potential-codebase.md

 # Identifying potential codebases for Foundation Stewardship

-This outlines ways in which the Foundation for Public Code could identify potential codebases for Stewardship.
+This outlines ways in which the Foundation for Public Code could identify potential codebases for stewardship.

 This helps inform individual members and the Foundation about:
 * Which existing projects have a need for codebase stewardship